Tour Guide

 Admission and Costs

-Standard ticket (ferry + guided tour): R600 ($33) adults, R330 children.
-Private Cape Town heritage tour including Robben Island: R3,000-5,000.
-Advance booking: Essential — tickets sell out 2-4 weeks ahead during peak season
+Standard ticket (return ferry + guided tour): R600 ($33) adults, R330 ($18) children, booked through the official Robben Island Museum.
+Private Cape Town heritage tour including Robben Island: R3,000–5,000 ($165–275), with transfers and booking handled for you.
+Advance booking is essential — a fixed number of seats sails each day, and tickets routinely sell out 2–4 weeks ahead during peak season, so reserve online before you arrive rather than counting on same-day availability.

 The Case for a Guide